Category Archives: nonviolence

 Democratic middle powers, especially the Nordic countries, also offer an opportunity.
 Sweden is an exemplar.
 They would begin with civilian defence as a supplement to military defence.
 As CBD is a dynamic process, it might expand over a decade as it demonstrates its viability.
 Given catastrophic climate change, civilian and military defence would both expand to encompass preparation and training in handling “natural” disasters (extreme heat and storms, floods and forest fires).
 The body in charge might be termed a “civilian protection agency.”

-Nonviolent defence is one element in a broader program to allow humans to live and thrive in an increasingly dangerous world.
+Nonviolent defense is one element in a broader program to allow humans to live and thrive in an increasingly dangerous world.
 Politics is key.

 Richard Sandbrook is professor emeritus of Political Science at the University of Toronto and President of Science for Peace.